Upadacitinib

 Stopping upadacitinib

 If you stop upadacitinib for any reason, you must contact your rheumatologist.
-Failure to do so may mean that your treatment may no longer be funded.

 How will you be checked while on upadacitinib?